 How about a “Family Favorite” dinner?
 Each member of the family gets to decide on a part of the meal.

-It may end up being kind of a crazy one where nothing seems to go together.
+It may end up being kind of a chaotic one where nothing seems to go together.
 But that’s part of the fun of it!

 Just to give you an example, the last time my family did this, my husband picked Pirogi as the main course.
 My eldest daughter chose green beans as a side.
 My middle child wanted baked beans.
 I decided on iced herbal tea as our drink.
 It can be as simple or as elaborate as you like!